Linear stability analysis for large dynamical systems on directed random graphs

-In Fig.~\ref{fig2} we analyze how positive values of $\rho$ affect the spectral properties of adjacency matrices of oriented weighted random graphs.
-We compare the spectral properties for different values of $\rho$ and fixed parameters $c=2$, $\mu=1$, and $v = 1.2$.
+In Fig.~\ref{fig2}, we analyze how positive values of $\rho$ affect the spectral properties of adjacency matrices of randomly weighted directed graphs.
+We compare the spectral properties for different values of $\rho$ and fixed parameters $c=2$, $\mu_0=1$, and $v = 1.2$.
 We compare theoretical results from Sec.~\ref{eq:theory} (lines) with direct diagonalization results for matrices of size $n=4000$ (markers).

-In Figs.~\ref{fig:2a} and \ref{fig:2b} we provide a global picture of the spectra of Poissonian random graphs by comparing the spectrum of a graph without degree correlations ($\rho=0$, Fig.~\ref{fig:2a}) with the spectrum of a graph with positive degree correlations ($\rho = 0.5$, Fig.~\ref{fig:2b}).
+In Panels (a) and (b) of Fig.~\ref{fig2}, we provide a global picture of the spectra of Poissonian random graphs by comparing the spectrum of a graph without degree correlations ($\rho=0$, Panel (a)) with the spectrum of a graph with positive degree correlations ($\rho = 0.5$, Panel (b)).
 In the latter case, the correlations are perfect in the sense that $K^{\rm in}_j = K^{\rm out}_j$ for each node $j$.
-The direct diagonalization results corroborate well the formula \ref{eq:boundary} for the boundary of the continuous part of the spectrum.
-We also note that the leading eigenvalue $\lambda_1(\mathbf{A})$ increases as a function of $\rho$.
-Moreover, $\lambda_1(\mathbf{A})$ is located at the boundary $\partial \sigma_{\rm ac}$ for $\rho=0$ (Fig.~\ref{fig:2a}), whereas $\lambda_1(\mathbf{A})$ is an outlier for $\rho=0.5$ (Fig.~\ref{fig:2b}).
+The direct diagonalization results corroborate well the formula Eq.~\ref{eq:boundary} for the boundary of the continuous part of the spectrum.
+We also observe that the leading eigenvalue $\lambda_1(\mathbf{A})$ increases as a function of $\rho$, that $\lambda_1(\mathbf{A})$ is located at the boundary $\partial \sigma_{\rm ac}$ for $\rho=0$ [Panel (a)], and that $\lambda_1(\mathbf{A})$ is an outlier for $\rho=0.5$ [Panel (b)].